-Before joining the University of Hong Kong, Angela taught at King’s College London and practiced law for six years in the United States, Europe, and Asia.
-She previously worked as a bankruptcy lawyer at Debevoise & Plimpton in New York and as an antitrust attorney at Cleary Gottlieb Steen & Hamilton in Brussels.
+Before joining the University of Hong Kong in 2017, Angela taught at King’s College London for four years and practiced law for six years in the United States, Europe, and Asia.
+She worked as a bankruptcy lawyer at Debevoise & Plimpton in New York between 2008 and 2010 and as an antitrust attorney at Cleary Gottlieb Steen & Hamilton in Brussels in 2011.
 Angela was admitted to the New York Bar in 2009.

 Winner, 2019 Antitrust Writing Awards: Academic, Asian Antitrust